-The Illinois State Board of Education (ISBE) offers the SAT to all grade 11 Illinois public school students (including those served at non-public facilities) and to some grade 12 students for whom testing is required.
-See www.isbe.net/Documents/Grade\12\Testers\Flow\Chart.pdf for details about which grade 12 students may and must test.
-The ISBE-provided SAT serves as the state's high school assessment for the purpose of accountability.
+The Illinois State Board of Education (ISBE) requires the SAT with Essay be taken by all grade 11 Illinois public school students (including those served at nonpublic facilities) and to some grade 12 students for whom testing is required.
+See www.isbe.net/ Documents/Grade_12_Testers_Flow_Chart.pdf for details about which grade 12 students may and must test.
+The ISBE-provided SAT serves as the state's regular high school assessment for the purpose of accountability.
+Please note that some students take the state's alternate assessment in lieu of the SAT with Essay.
 The SAT is provided at no cost to public school districts in Illinois.